 Turn off the TV.
 It’s way too easy to get sucked into a show and realize an hour later that you haven’t gotten anything done that whole time.
 You do not need the television on for background noise.
 If you want something on in the background, try looking up ‘study music’ on Spotify and put that on at low volume.
 I’ve found that music without words, or with words I don’t know, won’t interfere with my thought process.

 Before you start any kind of work for the day, make a schedule for your time.
 Especially if you’re a writer or blogger, blocking out your day can have a huge impact on productivity.
 Some use a daily planner, outlook calendar or some other tool but I prefer a simple notebook.
 Write at the top what your goal is for the day and keep it in the front of your mind when planning.
 If you find yourself jumping around or procrastinating anyway, check out my Procrastinator’s Secret to Productivity That Never Fails.

 Experiment a bit.
-For me, I can work all day in my pajamas and still be as productive as if I were in formal business attire.
+For some, they can work all day in their pajamas and still be as productive as if they were in formal business attire.
 It makes no difference.
-For others I’ve spoken with, they need to get dressed ahead of working to tell their brain it’s not leisure time.
+For me, I need to get dressed ahead of working to tell my brain that it’s not leisure time.
 Try both ways and notice if you see a difference.